Introduction to Statistics

 Collect statistics of partitioned tables in dynamic pruning mode

-If statistics of some partitions are empty, or statistics of some columns are missing in some partitions, then the collection behavior is controlled by the tidb_skip_missing_partition_stats variable:
+If the statistics of some partitions are empty, or statistics of some columns are missing in some partitions, then the collection behavior is controlled by the tidb_skip_missing_partition_stats variable:

 In dynamic pruning mode, the ANALYZE configurations of partitions and tables should be the same.
 Therefore, if you specify the COLUMNS configuration following the ANALYZE TABLE TableName PARTITION PartitionNameList statement or the OPTIONS configuration following WITH, TiDB will ignore them and return a warning.